Essential cookies keep you signed in. May we also set optional analytics cookies (Google Analytics 4, US-based)?

 Extra support provided within a mainstream school for children with SEN who don't have an EHCP

-SEN Support is the first stage of the graduated approach.
+SEN Support is the first stage of the graduated approach in England.
 The school provides additional interventions using its own budget.
 If needs are not met, parents can request an EHCP assessment.

-A specialist unit within a mainstream school for children with specific SEN
+A specialist unit within a mainstream school for children with specific additional needs

-Resourced provisions (sometimes called SEN units or additionally resourced provisions) offer specialist support within a mainstream school.
+Resourced provisions (also called SEN units, ALN units in Wales or ASN units in Scotland, or additionally resourced provisions) offer specialist support within a mainstream school.
 Children spend part of their time in the unit and part in mainstream classes.

-A school specifically for children with significant SEN/disabilities who cannot be fully supported in mainstream
+A school specifically for children with significant needs who cannot be fully supported in mainstream

-Special schools cater for children with complex needs.
-They have higher staff-to-pupil ratios, specialist facilities, and trained staff.
-Admission is usually via EHCP.
+Special schools cater for children with complex needs and have higher staff-to-pupil ratios, specialist facilities and trained staff.
+Admission is via the relevant statutory plan — an EHCP (England), IDP (Wales), CSP (Scotland) or Statement (NI).

 Teaching staff roles and measures